lumeland/lume.land/docs/creating-pages/shared-data.md

 ├── _data.yaml      # Data shared with all pages
 ├── index.md
 └── documentation
-    └── _data.json  # Shared with pages in this directory or subdirectories └── doc1.md
+    └── _data.json  # Shared with pages in this directory and subdirectories └── doc1.md
     └── doc2.md
     └── examples
-        └── _data.json  # Shared with pages in this directory or subdirectories └── example1.md
+        └── _data.json  # Shared with pages in this directory and subdirectories └── example1.md
         └── example2.md
 ```